Q. Can I submit the Common Application?

 A. Students come to JTS with varying levels of Jewish involvement and affiliation.
-Students choose to join the JTS community for a wide variety of reasons, some educational and some lifestyle related.
-Some are looking for a Jewish community.
+Students choose to join the JTS community for a wide variety of reasons, some educational and some related to lifestyle.
+Some students are looking for a Jewish community.
 Some are searching for an environment that supports their current Jewish observance or seeking the chance to explore a different level of observance.
 Some are seeking a formal Jewish education.
 Many are looking for some combination of all of these factors.
-Students in the Joint and Double Degree Programs have access to a wide variety of opportunities to explore and enhance their Jewish identity through Jewish activities at JTS, Columbia, and Barnard, and in greater New York City.
-There are kosher dining options on all three campuses, and students participate in Jewish a cappella, tikkun 'olam projects, Shabbat dinners, and sukkah festivities.
+Students in the Joint and Double Degree programs have access to a wide variety of opportunities to explore and enhance their Jewish identity through Jewish activities at JTS, Columbia, and Barnard, and in greater New York City.
+There are kosher dining options on all three campuses, and students participate in Jewish a cappella, tikkun olam projects, Shabbat dinners, and sukkah and holiday festivities.
 We encourage students to involve themselves in whatever ways they feel most comfortable.
 The pluralistic environment at JTS allows students to explore and develop their Jewish involvement at their own pace.
 Many List College students are active members of Hillel.

 Q. What are some of the extracurricular opportunities for List College students?

 A. Our students manage to have time for myriad extracurricular activities spanning all three campuses.
 List College students participate and take leadership roles in activities as diverse as sports, Greek life, student government, campus journalism, marching band, dance, and community service groups.
-Additionally, many of our students have internships with top marketing firms, political organizations, broadcasting companies, and social service agencies.
-On top of all these commitments, our students still find time to explore the Big Apple!
+Additionally, many of our students have internships with top marketing firms, political organizations, broadcasting companies, investment banks, and social service agencies.

-Students concerned about managing their time should be aware of two things.
-First, there are many resources available on all three campuses to help students manage their time, including tutors and advisers.
-Second, all first-year students take LIST 101.
+There are many resources available on all three campuses to help students manage their time, including tutors and advisors.
+Also, all first-year students take LIST 101.
 This one-credit course is specifically designed to help students make the transition to college life.
-The course not only teaches new students how to stay focused and healthy while enjoying the freedom of being on their own, it also helps provide an extended orientation to our unique dual degree programs.
+The course teaches new students how to stay focused and healthy while enjoying the freedom of being on their own, and also helps provide an extended orientation to our unique dual-degree programs.

 A. Earning two bachelor's degrees from two top universities has its benefits.
 Graduate schools and employers are impressed by our students' well-rounded knowledge, passion, and values.
 Our alumni successfully pursue career paths in a wide variety of fields that span industries and continents, including law, medicine, finance, art, education, the rabbinate, social services, politics, and other non- and for-profit businesses.

-Q. How will List help prepare me for a career after graduation?
+Q. How will List College help prepare me for a career after graduation?